 - the “buy-out readiness” of the scheme – including the quality of the scheme data and the clarity of the scheme Rules.

 - the approach to buy-out.
 Some clients wish to insure all benefits in full as soon as possible.
 Others seek to offer transfer values, early retirement options and winding-up lump sums with a view to granting members greater flexibility en route to eventual buy-out and wind-up.

-The process of efficiently achieving scheme wind-up requires a further set of trusteeship skills above and beyond running a scheme in an on-going scenario.
+The process of efficiently achieving a bulk annuities scheme wind-up requires a further set of trusteeship skills above and beyond running a scheme in an on-going scenario.
 The Dalriada team has wound-up over 300 pension schemes.
 Our skills and approach are unique:

-- we work strategically to help the sponsor undertand the most efficient timescale to achieve buy-out and explain the risks inherent in different investment strategies over the period.
+- we work strategically to help the sponsor understand the most efficient timescale to achieve buy-out and explain the risks inherent in different investment strategies over the period.

 - we work collaboratively with co-trustees, sponsors and advisers to provide specialist buy-out advice.
 We know the ultimate objective – the move to buy-out – is consistent.

 - our team-based approach ensures that we have visibility of the very best market practice in the buy-out sector.
 We know what good advice and competitive pricing looks like and we ensure we obtain this for our clients.

 - Work collaboratively with existing trustees and sponsoring employers.